WisGateOS 2 Extensions User Manual

 Working Mode

-By using the Breathing Light extension, you can customize the working mode, frequency, and color of the LED light.
-There are two working modes: All and Warning Only.
+By using the Breathing Light extension, the working mode, frequency, and color of the LED light are now customizable.
+This extension has two working modes: All and Warning Only.

 Install the RAK Breathing Light Extension

-To install the extension, follow the steps in How to Add an Extension.
+To install the extension, follow the steps in How to Add an Extension on WisGateOS 2 2.2.x or Later.

 Configure the RAK Breathing Light Extension